WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

   - Regular testing for functionality and performance.
   - Bugs and issues should be identified and resolved before deployment.

+### Performance Optimization
+   - Include system performance specifications, such the speed at which images are uploaded, websites must load, and APIs must respond.
+      Create acceptable latency criteria for specific activities (such user login and map rendering).

+### Scalability Requirements:
+   - Explain how the system should grow to handle more users, information, and media submissions.
+Managing massive volumes of images, user interactions, and location data are all included in this.

+### Accessibility:
+   - Determine the conditions that must be met for the system to be usable by people with disabilities.
+This could involve following online accessibility guidelines, keyboard navigation, and screen reader compatibility (WCAG).

+### Error Handling and Notifications
+   - When actions do not work as intended, such as when uploading photographs or making login attempts, provide clear error messages .
+   -

 # Signatures